TricolorHen061/bwbdocs/docs/blacklisting.rst

 So for example, if you are trying to block the word "tree", then you'll need to put "_tree" into the blacklist to let the bot know the word "tree" not a swear word.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Only Blocking if an exact-match is Found
+Only Blocking If An exact-match Is Found
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some very rare cases, you may want to block a word ONLY if it is found exactly as described in the blacklist.
 To indicate this, put an ampersand, which is the "&" symbol, in front of the word in the blacklist.